nlpie/mtap/README.md

 - Optional: [Java 11+](https://adoptium.net) (_If you want to create Java Processors_) We test on Java 11 and the latest stable version of Java.
 - Optional: [Go 13+](https://golang.org) if you want to run the RESTful API Gateway.

-## Features

-### Ease of Use

-MTAP takes care of all the communication between different components, and provides a distributed object model for text analysis artifacts.
-All you have to worry about is writing the text analysis code.

-### Flexibility

-By using the microservice pattern, text analysis components can be deployed once and then mixed and matched in different pipelines.
-Components written in different languages can interoperate without hassle.
-We also provide a RESTful API gateway that lets you call components using HTTP.

-### Scalability

-MTAP is designed to bridge the gap between prototyping new ideas and deploying them into a production environment.
-It supports calling components locally without using any network infastructure all the way up to deploying services and using service discovery via Consul to build pipelines.

 ## Instructions

 We make getting started tutorials available on our project website for both [Python](https://nlpie.github.io/mtap/docs/tutorials/python.html) and [Java](https://nlpie.github.io/mtap/docs/tutorials/java.html).